SoftwareImpacts/SIMPAC-2023-33/README.md

 # HEWES: Heisenberg-Euler Weak-Field Expansion Simulator

 The Heisenberg-Euler Weak-Field Expansion Simulator is a solver for the all-optical QED vacuum.
-It solves the equations of motion for electromagnetic waves in the Heisenberg-Euler effective QED theory in the weak-field expansion with up to six-photon processes.
+It solves the equations of motion for electromagnetic waves in the weak-field expansion of the Heisenberg-Euler effective theory with up to six-photon processes.

 There is a [paper](https://arxiv.org/abs/2109.08121) that introduces the algorithm and shows remarkable results and a [Mendeley Data repository](https://data.mendeley.com/datasets/f9wntyw39x) with extra and supplementary materials.